Modal Abstractions for Virtualizing Memory Addresses: Program Logic for Location Virtualization

 \subsection{An Overly-Restrictive Definition for Virtual Memory Addressing}

-A natural definition for a virtual points-to that depends on the current address space is to require that in order for a virtual address \textsf{va} to point to a value \textsf{v}, the assertion contains partial ownership of the physical memory involved in the page table walk that would translate \textsf{va} to its backing physical location --- with locations existentially quantified since a virtual points-to should not assert \emph{which} locations are accessed in a page table walk.
-Figure \ref{figure:strongvirtualpointsto} gives such a definition.
-It asserts the existence of for page table entries, one at each translation level, and via \lstinline|L4_L1_PointsTo| asserts from the current \lstinline|cr3| value, taking the offsets from \textsf{va} (as in Figure \ref{fig:pagetables}) to index each level, finding the existentially quantified entries in each level, ending with the L1 entry, whose physical page base is added to the page offset of \textsf{va} to obtain the physical address --- and there (\lstinline|addr_L1(va,l1e)|) in physical memory, is the value.
-Most of the definition lives directly in \textsf{vProp}, using the separation logic structure lifted from Iris's \textsf{iProp}.
+A natural definition for a virtual points-to asserting that virtual address \textsf{va} points to a value \textsf{v} would contain partial ownership of the physical memory involved in the page table walk that would translate \textsf{va} to its backing physical location --- with locations existentially quantified since a virtual points-to should not assert \emph{which} locations are accessed in a page table walk, as in Figure \ref{fig:strongvirtualpointsto}.
+It asserts the existence of four page-table entries, one at each translation level, and via \lstinline|L4_L1_PointsTo| asserts that the physical page table walk (per Figure \ref{fig:pagetables}) succeeds in reaching the L1 entry, which points to the page holding the physical memory backing the virtual address, which contains value \textsf{v}.
+Most of the definition lives directly in \textsf{vProp}, using the separation logic structure lifted from \iris's \textsf{iProp}. \looseness=-1